Funding Our Future: Town Takeovers

 These events were held in order to make higher education funding a frontline issue in the upcoming 2010 election.

 Demolition

-The London march started at Horse Guards Avenue commencing at 12.45 PM.
+The London march started at Horse Guards Avenue commencing at 12.45 p.m.
 From there the march went down Whitehall, passing Downing Street towards Parliament Square.
 The march continued down the embankment, passing the Conservative's headquarters, at Millbank Tower, before finishing at Millbank outside the Tate Britain.